 Most likely none.
 Perhaps a little.
 But never enough, never ever enough, to make us believe that we were good enough – giving us a lifetime’s personal work of reparation and self-exploration.

 This is work to recover who we always were.

-It delights in us and in others from its Lover aspect and shows this delight through words of authentic praise and concrete actions that enhance our lives.
+Moreover, the King delights in us and others from his Lover, and he shows this delight in compassionate acts of service, and through words of authentic praise and concrete actions that enhance the lives of his subjects.

-This is the energy that allows you to serve your kingdom from a place of strength.
+This archetypal King energy allows you to serve your kingdom from a place of strength.

-In fact, it’s the energy that allows you to express yourself calmly when everyone else is losing their heads in times of chaos and struggle.
-This is the place from which you can make clear decisions that cut through the mess in the family, at work, even in the nation and the world.
+In fact, a strong King allows you to express yourself calmly when everyone else is panicking and looking to a leader for strength and guidance.
+The archetype of the King is the place from which you can make clear decisions that will quickly sort out challenges or chaos in the family, at work, in the nation and even in the world.

 The Tyrant And The Weakling King

 But, as we know, things don’t always go according to plan.
 It’s certainly true that most of us have experienced at least moments of integration, calmness, and centredness – and perhaps we’ve even experienced blessing from a kindly uncle or grandfather, a boss, teacher, a priest, a therapist.